 Application developers can utilize AeroNavData’s Airport Feature data as base data!

-It is no secret within the aviation community that NOTAMS, even as provided in “plain” text, are time-consuming and difficult to read.
+It is no secret within the aviation community that NOTAMS, even as provided in “plain” text, is time-consuming and difficult to read.
 Through extensive R&D efforts, we have moved beyond this limitation and proven translating text into an image is possible.

 AeroNavData has completed this Proof-of-Concept and can offer Airport base map data that will allow Application developers to customize an effective solution by transforming coded FAA’s NOTAM text stream into a graphic displayed on a map.
 By visualizing NOTAMs rather than reading through a list of textual NOTAMS, pilots increase their situational awareness, improve the safety of flight, and strengthen flight preparation.